The next VDM Masterclass and Short Course Registration is Open!!

 Alongside her teaching career, Tamaé co-writes and directs a number of multidisciplinary shows (music, dance, theater) with Compagnie TaMiErO.
 In 2019, she won the Swiss Authors Society (SSA) writing grant for her young audience show L'enfant do.
 Committed to combining her scenic and pedagogical skills to serve audiences with no easy access to the arts, she has created several performance projects in India, in the slums of Calcutta and Bombay, in Geneva's Villas Yoyo, and as part of the Jaques-Dalcroze’s creativity workshops.

 - VDM Masterclasses require paid pre-registration. $30 USD per masteclass. $180 USD per Short Course.

 - You will receive a Zoom link to the class about 48 hours in advance of the class.

 - We will send a recording to all masterclass registrants.
 You may participate live or watch the recording later (or both!).
 The recording link expires after 30 days.

-- Registration for Masterclasses #6, 7, 8, and 9 is now open.
-Recordings of earlier Masterclasses areavailable for purchase HERE (with a new 30 day expiration).
+- Recordings of earlier Masterclasses and Short Courses are available for purchase HERE (with a new 30 day expiration).

-- Each class will last 90 minutes.
+- Each masterclass will last 90 minutes.
 60-75 minutes of teaching followed by questions and discussion.
 All classes are taught in English.